Elsinore “Egg” – the 2.4 cc Thorning III Diesel

 In closing our discussion of the Thorning 2.5 FRV model, it should be noted that this model has previously been referred to quite frequently as the Thorning V. Speaking strictly from my own personal viewpoint, I believe this to be an error arising from the fact that the Roman numeral V appeared prominently at the top of the two previously-mentioned and illustrated tests in "Teknik for Alle".
 In reality, that numeral referred to the fact that this was the fifth engine to be tested by the magazine.
 Both reports consistently referred to the engine itself as the Thorning 2.5, as did the advertising for the engine.
 I personally believe that to be the correct name.
 However, I'm well aware that not everyone agrees with me - you decide .............

-The engines produced by Thorning Bensen during the early post-war period, most notably the Thorning III and III A models, appear to have served their purpose well.
-They were well-made and dependable sports engines having no pretensions to flashy appearance or noteworthy levels of performance, but they did what many modellers required of them – they started easily, kept on running and powered model aircraft, boats and cars very effectively!
+The engines produced by Thorning Bensen during the early post-war period, most notably the Thorning III and III A models, appear to have served their purpose admirably.
+They were well-made and dependable sports engines having no pretensions to stylistic elegance, flashy appearance or noteworthy levels of performance, but they did what many modellers required of them – they started easily, kept on running and powered model aircraft, boats and cars very effectively!
 For many people, that was enough.

 However, time marches on and market conditions change.
 The arrival in Denmark of imported engines from places like Germany and England which had higher levels of performance at competitive prices must have reduced demand for the “old fashioned” long stroke Thorning models.
 The domestic competition from Viking beginning in 1950 didn't help either.